voldemortX/pytorch-auto-drive/README.md

 | lane detection | ERFNet | RESA (*In progress*) |
 | lane detection | VGG | RESA (*In progress*) |

-*You can of course also use other backbones (e.g. ResNet-50) in TorchVision by simply calling a different function in the most recent TorchVision implementation*
+*You can of course also use other backbones (e.g. ResNet-50) in TorchVision by simply calling a different function in the most recent TorchVision implementation.*

+*The VGG backbone for SCNN/RESA/etc. should technically be DeepLab-LargeFOV, we keep calling it VGG for consistency with common practices.*

 ## Semantic segmentation performance: